getbubblenow/javicle/README.md

 since the range of operations supported is limited.

-JVC is for people who have used ffmpeg filters before and had flashbacks of editing Sendmail configs and debugging PostScript.
+JVC is for people who have used ffmpeg filters before and had flashbacks of editing Sendmail configs, debugging PostScript, or maintaining a legacy Perl system.

 ##### Caveat Emptor
 Obligatory Disclaimer: JVC is still relatively new software and lots of stuff